OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/03-Testing_for_HTML_Injection.md

 This input will add an image tag to the page that will execute arbitrary JavaScript code inserted by the malicious user in the HTML context.

+## Test Objectives

+- Identify HTML injection points and assess the severity of the injected content.

 ## How to Test

 For example, consider at the following URL: